 I graduated from the Piedmont Yoga Studio's Advanced Studies 650+ hour program in 2001 and studied in Pune with the Iyengars.
 I am certified by Elise Miller as a Yoga for Scoliosis Trainer, have trained in Schroth methodologies and completed Adaptive Yoga Training with MindBody Solutions.
 I hold a teacher certification in Yoga and Jewish Spirituality from the Institute of Jewish Spirituality.
-I am R, I, S & T certified in Z-Health neurological based fitness and am currently in the process being certified by Katy Bowman as a Nutritious Movement practitioner.
+I am R, I, S & T certified in Z-Health neurological based fitness and am currently in the process of being certified by Katy Bowman as a Nutritious Movement practitioner.
 I also hold an MA in Anthropology from Stanford University and serve as a Spiritual Leader at Kehilla Community Synagogue.
 In this capacity I officiate Jewish life-cycle ceremonies.
 I also enjoy facilitating non-sectarian weddings.

 I believe that being a student is essential to being a good teacher.
 I am grateful for my many teachers including Elise Miller, Donald Moyer, Mary Paffard, Ramanand Patel, Richard Rosen, JinSung, Matthew Sanford, Katy Bowman, Dr. Eric Cobb and for my students from whom I continue to learn a tremendous amount.